jhap1982/giveituruguay/2012/2012-06-28 - Goffertpark, Nijmegen, Netherlands/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Ethiopia
+5. Ethiopia
-Throw Away Your Television
+6. Throw Away Your Television
-I Could Have Lied
+7. I Could Have Lied
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Me and My Friends
+9. Me and My Friends
-If You Have to Ask
+10. If You Have to Ask
-Hardcore Jollies tease
+11. Hardcore Jollies tease
-Look Around
+12. Look Around
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-Everybody Knows This Is Nowhere
+19. Everybody Knows This Is Nowhere
-Give It Away
+20. Give It Away
-Encore jam
+21. Encore jam
-Outro Jam
+22. Outro Jam

 ## Notes